-This Gluten-Free Vegan Pumpkin Pie is allergy friendly and delicious!
+This Gluten-Free Vegan Pumpkin Pie is allergy-friendly and delicious!
 We found that we preferred the smooth custard filling made without egg.
 This recipe uses only 8 ingredients and takes less than 45 minutes to make.

 You'll love the smooth pumpkin flavor and the perfect amount of sweetness mixed with pumpkin spice that will have your guests asking for more!

-I think Allergy-Free Pumpkin Pie is best served in October, November, and on Thanksgiving Day.
+This Gluten-Free Vegan Pumpkin Pie is best served in October, November, and on Thanksgiving Day.
 While canned pumpkin puree is available all year round, the flavors and mood are most associated with Autumn.
+I enjoy this recipe so much that I make it on Thanksgiving Day and at least once beforehand!

 How to make it

-Ingredients Notes + Substitutions
+Ingredient Notes + Substitutions

-- Gluten-Free Pie Crust - If I only quickly glanced at this recipe, I might be deterred by the crust.
-But it is super easy to make my homemade gluten-free pie crust, or you can use a store-bought one.
 The only store-bought vegan and gluten-free pie crust I tried was made by Wholly Wholesome, and I picked it up at Whole Foods.
 It was good, but I like my own version better.
 My crust recipe is perfect for making ahead and freezing or refrigerating, which is what I do ahead of Thanksgiving.

-- Pumpkin Puree - You will get the best results with a thick Pumpkin Puree like Libbys.
-It is labeled gluten-free and contains only pure pumpkin.
 Do not use anything labeled "pumpkin pie filling".
 This product has additives that may or may not be allergy-friendly, gluten-free, and vegan.
 We will be making our own pumpkin pie filling from scratch as part of this recipe.

 - Potato Starch - Potato starch is the most allergy-friendly.
 Corn starch can be substituted one-for-one, but corn is a common allergen.
 Be sure to check with your food-allergic guests if making the swap.